 Outlook.
 We expect the PSEi to continue to be range bound as investors await the release of October inflation print on Nov.
 6 and the third quarter GDP on Nov.
-8. Latest earnings results were mixed (YTD) — MER (reported +14% to P18.2bn; core +9% to P16.7bn) slightly outperformed, while BDO (reported +6% to P21.5bn; core +13%), URC (reported -17% to P7bn), CHP (reported -P605mn; core -P134mn) and Holcim (reported -24% to P1.7bn) underperformed.
+8. Latest earnings results were mixed (YTD) -- MER (reported +14% to P18.2bn; core +9% to P16.7bn) slightly outperformed, while BDO (reported +6% to P21.5bn; core +13%), URC (reported -17% to P7bn), CHP (reported -P605mn; core -P134mn) and Holcim (reported -24% to P1.7bn) underperformed.
 RRHI reported core earnings 13% higher to P3.5bn (reported +11% to P4.3bn).
 Next week, ALI and GLO will announce their earnings on Nov.
 6; MPI, AEV, AP, SM and ICT on Nov.
 7; TEL on Nov.
 8 and EAGLE on Nov.
 9.

 Market Review.
 The PSEI rose 44.7 points yesterday (+0.6% from Friday’s closing) to end at 7,109.
 Last week, the index trended lower for the 8th consecutive week, dropping by 87.2 points (1.2% week-on-week, w/w) to 7,064.3 amid the backdrop of rising geopolitical tension, rising US interest rates, a more hawkish Fed, a strong US dollar, and slowing Chinese economy.
 The local bellwether has dropped by 17.5% year-to-date (YTD) and by 22% from its peak in January at 9,058.
 Net foreign outflows continued for 42 straight trading days, bringing the YTD total to P95.2bn.
 Last week, net foreign selling accelerated to P2.4bn from P2bn in the previous week.

-The Department of Tourism announced that tourist arrivals in September rose by 7.5% year-on-year (y/y) to 508,373, bringing the YTD tally higher by 9.7% to 5.3mn.
+The Bureau of the Treasury (BTr) reported that outstanding debt in September reached P7.1trn, up 11.1% from the same period last year.
+Domestic debt, which comprised 64% of the total debt, rose by 9.5% from a year ago level and 3.3% from the start of the year to P4.6trn.
+Meanwhile, external debt expanded by 14% from September 2017 and by 16.3% from the start of the year to P2.6trn attributed to higher net availments of foreign loans and peso depreciation.
+On a month-on-month (m/m) basis, outstanding debt climbed by 0.8%.The Department of Tourism announced that tourist arrivals in September rose by 7.5% year-on-year (y/y) to 508,373, bringing the YTD tally higher by 9.7% to 5.3mn.
 This is equivalent to 72% of the agency’s full year 2018 target of 7.4mn.
 Growth in tourist arrivals this year was mainly buoyed by the 35% y/y increase in Chinese tourists to 972,550, the country’s second largest source market, next only to South Korea’s 1.2mn tourist arrivals (-1.2% YTD).
 US came in third place, growing by 7.9% to 774, 657.
 Rounding up the top five source markets were Japan (+7.3% to 485,181) and Australia (+6.6% to 199,201).

 Manila Electric Company’s (MER) consolidated core net income for the first nine months of 2018 rose by 9% to P16.7bn, beating consensus of P20.9bn.
 Consolidated electricity revenues for the period climbed 6% y/y to P221.3bn and distribution revenues grew 3% to P46.2bn, driven by the 5% increase in the volume of energy sold to 32,921GWh.
 Non-electricity revenues, likewise, increased by 11% to P6.1bn.
 However, consolidated EBITDA YTD was flat (+1%) to P26.6bn.
 MER closed yesterday at P360/share, up 10.8% YTD.Read full article here.